EthanThatOneKid/deno_generate/README.md

 you want to recursively scan for `deno:generate` comments, specify a glob pattern like `deno_generate "./**"`

+#### Why do I want to put `//deno:generate <command>` in source code instead of just in `deno task`?

+Using `//deno:generate <command>` in a TypeScript file instead of solely relying on `deno task` offers several advantages.
+Firstly, incorporating `//deno:generate` directly into the source code allows for better integration between the generators and the codebase.
+This approach enables developers to easily understand and manage the generators as an integral part of the project.

+Additionally, by utilizing `//deno:generate`, we can conveniently run multiple generators that are closely tied to the specific TypeScript files.
+While it's technically feasible to write a `deno task` that mimics the functionality of a series of `//deno:generate` commands, this approach may not scale efficiently when the project relies on numerous generators.
+By placing the `//deno:generate` directives within the relevant TypeScript files, we achieve a more scalable and flexible solution for managing generator-related tasks.

+#### If I have two files that depend on some generated code, which file do does `//deno:generate` belong in?

+In situations where multiple files depend on the same generated code, it's highly recommended to create a shared module.
+This shared module serves as a central location from which both files can import the generated code.
+By doing so, we promote better code organization and encourage code reuse.

+The shared module approach also simplifies future modifications and updates.
+If the generated code needs to be modified or enhanced, we can make the changes in a single place—the shared module—and have the updates reflect in both files that depend on it.
+This not only reduces code duplication but also improves maintainability by ensuring consistency throughout the project.

 <!-- prettier-ignore-start -->
 [Feature request: Add `deno generate` subcommand · Issue #19176 · denoland/deno]: https://github.com/denoland/deno/issues/19176
 [`go generate`]: https://go.googlesource.com/proposal/+/refs/heads/master/design/go-generate.md